donovan-said/macos-ansible-playbook/README.md

 # Bootstrap

-## bootstrap.sh Script

-The purposse of this script is to:

-* Install Brew
-* Install pyenv via Brew
-* Install pyenv versions
-* Set global pyenv version
-* Install ansible via Brew
-* Execute the Ansible playbook
+The purpose of the [bootstrap.sh](./bootstrap.sh) shell script is to ensure that Brew and Ansible have been installed and to initiate the [playbook.yml](./playbook.yml).

 # Roles